 Specific to onboard preparation, options for reheating Middle Eastern cuisine is similar to that of other types of cuisine.
 When it comes to packaging and delivery, sauces that should be served hot are usually packaged with the protein portion of the meal.
 Cold sauces (such as those made with yogurt) are delivered and stored separately.
 For reheating stuffed pastries, vent the bulk pan so that air and steam can escape, this will help the food remain crisp.
 Since kibbeh and falafel are fried they can be warmed up easily by removing the bulk pan cover.

 If you aren’t familiar with Middle Eastern cuisine, make sure to get a regional menu from your in-flight caterer.
 If it’s your first time ordering this cuisine, try out kebabs, flatbread, hummus, tabouleh and kibbeh.
 Traditionally, Middle Eastern food is shared and is served on larger family-style plates.
 Similar to Indian and Pakistani food, it is also eaten by hand or with bread as a scoop.
 Passengers may prefer to eat from separate plates, so the best option is to serve a meal on larger plates and give individual plates to each passenger.
 Middle Eastern fare like hummus, kebabs, yogurt and flatbread are not only becoming more sought-after, but also they’re easy to prepare at altitude.

-If you have any questions about this article or about in-flight catering in the Middle East, contact me at email@example.com.
+If you have any questions about in-flight catering in the Middle East, contact email@example.com.